Cast and Crew

 Costume Supervisor: Martin Rodges

-Music and Lyrics: Jon Fiber, Andy Shaw
+Music and Lyrics: Jon Fiber, Robin Price, Olivia Jacobs, Andy Shaw

 Music Production: Jon Fiber and Andy Shaw for Shock Productions